mozilla-services/merino-py/docs/dev/testing.md

 to thorough test coverage.

-Unit tests are written and executed with pytest and are located in the `tests/unit` directory, using the same organizational structure as the merino source code.
+Unit tests are written and executed with pytest and are located in the `tests/unit` directory, using the same organizational structure as the source code of the merino service.
 ## Integration Tests

 The integration layer of testing allows for verification of interactions between